 - The Honorable Rev. Clementa C. Pinckney, 42

 - The Rev. Sharonda Coleman-Singleton, 45

 - Ethel Lance, 70

 - Myra Thompson, 59

-These members of my Christian family were in the sanctuary of their church.
+These members of my spiritual family were in the sanctuary of their church.
 They were studying scripture and worshiping God.
-They were following Christ, the very Prince of Peace — even welcoming the stranger in their midst.
+They were following Christ, the Prince of Peace — even welcoming the stranger in their midst.
 One who sat and worshiped with them for a full hour before killing them.